RhombusWeasel/Jarvis/README.md

 # Jarvis
 Seen Iron Man?
 It's exactly what you think.

+Download the selenium_driver.exe of your choice, it doesn't have to be chromedriver.exe but it has to be called chromedriver.exe and placed in the Jarvis (root) directory.

 Create a venv and activate it then run
 `python -m pip install -r requirements.txt`